ghost4short/python4twitch/README.md

 4. Create telegram_id.txt in Notepad.
 Type 0 in it and save in the same folder as the script.

-5. Put channels and keywords in self.channels and self.keywords respectively.
+5. In T2Tbot.py add channels and keywords in self.channels and self.keywords.
+Save and run.